 Sometimes people use fear tactics to try to get others to conform to their beliefs.
 They try to convert us into thinking like them by saying things like, "you're weird" or "that's stupid."
 If that happens to you, remember that it is okay to think differently than someone else.
 When you are called out for your beliefs or pressured to do something that makes you uncomfortable, take a deep breath and calmly say, "No, thank you."

 It might be easier to just go along with what your friends say or want to do.
 Instead, set clear boundaries and share them with your friends.
-Learn how to build self-esteem can help you feel more confident setting boundaries.
+Learning how to build self-esteem can help you feel more confident setting boundaries.

 If your friends want to drink and you don’t drink, calmly say, “No, thank you.”
 If you are at a home where drinking is going on, find an excuse to leave.
 You could explain yourself, but in the moment, it’s probably best to just remove yourself from the situation.
 If you lose a friend because you won’t drink (or whatever it is that goes against your values), remember there is no such thing as "the popular crowd" anymore.
 People of all different types of personalities comprise any group.
 It might be better to find people who accept your qualities, rather than stick with those who expect you to change for them.